-The IOGEAR Mini Wireless HTPC Keyboard really does try to find that fine line between being small enough for compact storage while not being too small.
+The keyboard really does try to find that fine line between being small enough for compact storage while not being too small.
 More importantly, it has all the features you will need in a HTPC peripheral.
-The only sticking point is its price.
+The only issue is its price.

-The IOGEAR Mini Wireless HTPC Keyboard (GKM571R) is a wireless keyboard designed with Home Theatre PC’s in mind.
+“The IOGEAR Mini Wireless HTPC Keyboard (GKM571R) is a wireless keyboard designed with Home Theatre PC’s in mind.
 It is meant to be used in an extremely chaotic environment (relative to a desktop) and do so while being as unobtrusive and feature-rich.
-This certainly is a tall order, but the keyboard with its ultra small sized coupled with a protective flip lid, backlit keys, scroll wheel and trackball may be able to pull it off.
+This certainly is a tall order, but the keyboard with its ultra-small size coupled with a protective flip lid, backlit keys, scroll wheel and trackball may be able to pull it off.
 Will all these work together?
 Read on for the full review.

 Luckily, while the keys are tiny, they are actually spaced far enough apart that you will rarely hit the wrong one.
 You won’t be wanting to type long messages or emails on this nor should you.
 This keyboard should primarily be doing searches on IMDB or entering and executing commands for remote control activities.
-The keys themselves feel much a like a laptop’s keyboard.
+The keys themselves feel much like a laptop’s keyboard.
 While they are fairly tactile and responsive, you will not mistake it for a mechanical switch-based keyboard.

 Power is controlled by simply closing the integrated lid.
-Not longer does the lid makes it easy to turn it on or off, but also provides for the protection for the keyboard when not in use.
+No longer does the lid makes it easy to turn it on or off, but also provides protection for the keyboard when not in use.
 In addition, you won’t have a problem with sitting on the keys and sending improper commands to the HTPC provided you always remember to close the lid.
 Having the lid control power also inherently saves battery life.

 The IOGEAR keyboard also incorporates quite a few dedicated function keys.
 Along the top row are 7 keys that have two multimedia commands a piece.
 To fast forward, rewind, volume up, volume down, mute, stop or pause you simply hit the proper key.
 To execute operations more suited to opening up programs, you hold the “Fn” or function key and then press the proper button.
-The +/= key is the only key in the top row which has only one hot key built in (which opens up your default web browser).
+The +/= key is the only key in the top row that has only one hotkey built in (which opens up your default web browser).
 IOGEAR also includes 3 DPI sensitivity options under the QWE buttons to choose the trackball’s sensitivity level, from 400 to 1200 DPI.

-The battery compartment thoughtfully has space for its tiny USB reciever, which will make it easier to keep track of while traveling.
+The battery compartment thoughtfully has space for its tiny USB receiver, which will make it easier to keep track of while traveling.
 The entire bottom side of the remote, including the battery compartment, is covered with a protective rubber coating.

 The last feature IOGEAR managed to cram into their Mini Wireless HTPC Keyboard was backlighting.
 Sadly, the only options you have for the blue glow is auto-on and off.
 The auto-on feature is controlled by a light sensor just above the top center of the keys.
 This allows the device to be seen in all lighting conditions without wasting battery life.
 When the batteries are low, there is even a small LED which glows to remind you its time to change them.

-It is amazing that such a small device can actually have more features than most full sized keyboards.
+It is amazing that such a small device can actually have more features than most full-sized keyboards.
 The only obviously missing feature was a sleep/hibernate/off button for the HTPC itself.

 The IOGEAR Mini Wireless Keyboard worked perfectly at our available ranges, about 25 feet.
-The built in light sensor for the back lighting also worked fairly well.
+The built-in light sensor for the backlighting also worked fairly well.
 The gentle blue glow was bright enough to see the keys clearly but soft enough to not be a distraction.

 The unusual layout of the keys will take some time to learn.
 The keys are well spaced but still very small.
 Most people will find themselves thumb-typing as they would on a qwerty mobile phone.
 Those with smaller hands may want to experiment with different holding styles to find one that works best.
 The rubber base really makes it easy to hold on to.

 When not in use it can be easily stored in any drawer.
 Being able to hide this keyboard from playful pets or curious hands should add greatly to its longevity.
 Even if left out in the open, the mini keyboard has a solid feel to it.
 I didn’t go as far to disassemble it, but all of the buttons and keys were tight.
-There were no loose fitting movements that might give way to wear over time.
+There were no loose-fitting movements that might give way to wear over time.

 The IOGEAR keyboard uses the regular USB HID keyboard USB driver profile in Windows.
 This is the same driver profile that almost all keyboards use.
 That means you can make use of many programs for keyboard macros and customization.
 Autohotkey, a freeware macro scripting language program worked perfectly with it.
 I was able to script together commands for starting playlists with our favorite MP3 player with one button press.
 I set another macro to eject the Blu-ray tray and shut the power down.

 For some reason, IOGEAR included the vestigial CAPS LOCK key on this tiny keyboard.
-Many power users remap this key to have another function, immediately upon install of the OS.
+Many power users remap this key to have another function, immediately upon installation of the OS.
 For Windows, I prefer KeyTweak (also freeware) and usually adjust the Caps-Lock key to be either an additional Shift key or Tab key, depending on the layout.
 For the mini HTPC keyboard, it seems appropriate to make other use of it.
 While the IOGEAR already has a mute function key requiring 2 keypresses, KeyTweak let us retask the Caps-Lock key to be a single keystroke Mute button.